-The board recognises that the company as a publicly-listed entity has an obligation to make timely and balanced disclosure in accordance with the requirements of the Australian Securities Exchange Listing Rules and the Corporations Act 2001.
-The board is of the view that an appropriately informed shareholder base, and market in general, is essential to an efficient market for the company's securities.
-The board is committed to ensuring that shareholders and the market have timely and balanced disclosure of matters concerning the company.
-In demonstration of this commitment, the company has adopted a formal external communications policy including a continuous disclosure policy.
+The Board recognises that the Company as a publicly-listed entity has an obligation to make timely and balanced disclosure in accordance with the requirements of the Australian Securities Exchange Listing Rules and the Corporations Act 2001.
+The Board also is of the view that an appropriately informed shareholder base, and market in general, is essential to an efficient market for the Company's securities.
+The Board is committed to ensuring that shareholders and the market have timely and balanced disclosure of matters concerning the Company.
+In demonstration of this commitment, the Company has adopted a formal external communications policy including a continuous disclosure policy.